These cities have the most expensive fast-food burger combos in the US: report

 - Mesa, Arizona: $12.46

-While the most expensive combos are primarily found on both coasts, the cheaper combos were largely across states in the central U.S.
+While the most expensive combos are primarily found on both coasts, the cheaper combos were large across states in the central U.S.

 MoneyGeek found these 10 cities had the cheapest combos, on average: